mitosisgg/ADS507_FinalProject/README.md

     cd <project-directory>
 ```

-### Create .env file from template env.example with the command below or just rename env.example by .env
+- Create .env file from template env.example with the command below or just rename env.example to .env
-### Then after insert the credentials provided by the Data Science team developers of this application
+- Then after insert the credentials provided by the Data Science team developers of this application
-### Edit .env with your configurations
+- Edit .env with your configurations

 ```
 cp env.example .env